 An offer or solicitation will be made only through a final private placement offering memorandum, subscription agreement and other related documents with respect to a particular investment opportunity and will be subject to the terms and conditions contained in such documents, including the qualifications necessary to become an investor.

 As required under Chapter 11 of the Prudential Sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”) of the FCA Handbook, a summary of Sanderson's risk management objectives and policies, capital computation and computation methods, data on capital resources and other information required under the rules (“Pillar 3 Disclosure Statement”) is available here.
-As required under Chapter 2 of the Conduct of Business Sourcebook (“COBS”) of the FCA Handbook, Sanderson’s Stewardship Policy is available here .
+As required under Chapter 2 of the Conduct of Business Sourcebook (“COBS”) of the FCA Handbook, information on Sanderson’s approach to stewardship and shareholder engagement is available here .

 Best Execution Reporting